3 Jan 2023

 Astigmatism remains one of the most common conditions optometrists treat on a daily basis.
-Indeed, recent research suggests over 47 percent of UK eye care patients could now be considered astigmatic.
+It's not surprising considering research suggests over 47 percent of UK eye care patients could now be considered astigmatic.

 Looking at the image above with one eye, if some of the lines are darker than the others, you may have astigmatism.
 Read how to treat it...